f1ac0/PistormX/README.md

 - Because everything is reprogrammable in the CPLD, it may do things not possible on the original hardware.

 Why you should prefer the original CPU board :
-- This is alpha status.
+- This Pistorm'X is alpha status.
 So far it is not guaranteed that it will work in your system or support all the features of the original.
 - It is not an official board.
 - It will probably not be compatible with future improvements or there will be delays to implement them.
 - The actual CPLD pinout was chosen only to ease PCB routing and use a cheap 2-layers PCB.
 Future versions for different targets (A600, A2000...) will probably do the same and require a different CPLD pinout for each board, which means dedicated firmware files.